Mammoth spear thrower: Features

 The spear thrower was carved from a reindeer antler and depicts a mammoth with a hole for an eye which probably held a bone or stone insert originally.
 The hook has been repaired after the antler from which it was carved broke.
 The tusks of the mammoth appear on each side but have mostly been lost due to damage.
 It is about 12 cm in length.

 The mammoth is produced in low-relief on both sides of the object.
 When it was discovered, the broken tail hook had already been repaired.
 This was achieved by drilling a hole through the mammoth shape, just in front of the broken hook - and inserting in another piece of antler.

-Spear throwers were first used in western Europe about 20,000 years ago and enabled hunters to launch spears with more force and speed than if they threw just by hand.
+Spear throwers were first used in western Europe around 20,000 years ago and enabled hunters to launch spears with more force and speed than if they threw just by hand.
 It was common for them to be decorated with animal carvings.

 Other types of spear throwers include the perforated batons, which are also often decorated.
 An example from La Madeleine can be seen at the British Museum in Room 2.